harshkhetan/Certificate-Management/README.md

 #### Checks
 Only identified issuer can issue certificate NFT tokens.
 If a non-issuer attempts to mint the NFT an error will be thrown, and the certificate will not be created.

 The certificate which is issued, cannot be minted twice.
-If a certificate already exists for the unique identifier (recipient address) and level (Explorer, Apprentice, Guru) an error will be thrown.
+If a certificate already exists for the unique identifier (recipient address) and Program/level an error will be thrown.

 #### Users
 There are 3 types of users the system provides support to: